denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577 Diploids
-Due to the limitations with alphafold's memory we have modelled fragments of our diploid g10577 protein and not the whole protein.
-We will have to load in the reference protein which was retrieved from SWISS-MODEL (uniprot ID Q9LPK1), then we will load in all the different fragments of the diploid protein and one-by-one these will be alligned to the reference protein to effectivey stitch together our original protein.
+Due to the limitations with alphafold's memory we have modelled fragments of the diploid g10577 protein and not the whole protein.

+We will first have to load in the reference protein which was retrieved from SWISS-MODEL (uniprot ID Q9LPK1), then we will load in all the different fragments of the protein and one-by-one these will be alligned to the reference protein to effectively stitch together our original protein.

 This can be achieved by following the steps outlined below: